RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 **Object storage is, literally, a means of storing objects in a hierarchy such as a file tree.**
 All the other options are terms used to describe cloud storage areas without file structures.

-### Question # 25 - Typically, which form of cloud storage is used in the near term for snapshotted virtual machine (VM) images?
+### [important] Question # 25 - Typically, which form of cloud storage is used in the near term for snapshotted virtual machine (VM) images?
 A. Volume storage.
 B. Object storage.
 C. Logical unit number (LUN).